 Dog Control Orders in Frome

-83% were in favour of DCOs to make sure people pick after dogs
+83% were in favour of DCOs to make sure people pick up after dogs.

 At the present time there are no limits restricting the maximum number of dogs that you can walk at the same time in Frome – but let us know if you think this would be a good idea and if so where.